vladyslav-balabanov/selectioner/README.md

-# selectioner
+# selectioner book project

-To download Breader's homebook just in download Release.zip file and unzip it in desired directory.
+To install Breader's homebook download Release.zip file and unpack it into desired directory.

+Then go into Release folder and find BreadersHomebook.exe file.

+Double-click on it to open program.

+Consider creating label to it on desktop.